needle-tools/gltf-progressive/README.md

 ### Needle Engine

 [Needle Engine](https://needle.tools) natively supports progressive loading of these glTF files!
 See [docs.needle.tools](https://docs.needle.tools) for more information.

+Use [cloud.needle.tools](https://cloud.needle.tools) to generate LODs for your assets now.

 # Contact ✒️